-The fourth edition of this report provides an overview of the life sciences research tools market from 2013 to 2021.
-Life sciences research tools companies offer instruments, reagents and services to academic, BioPharma, applied market and (non-IVD) clinical customers.
-This market is consolidated, with top vendors including Agilent, Bio-Rad, Illumina, Life Technologies*, MilliporeSigma, and Thermo Fisher representing the majority of sales; however,mid-size players (e.g., Luminex, NanoString) and smaller emerging players are highlighted and included in this report as well (e.g., Oxford Nanopore, Quanterix, Seahorse Biosciences***).
+The sixth edition of this report provides an overview of the life sciences research tools (LSRT) market from 2019 to 2025.
+Life sciences research tools companies offer instruments, reagents and services to academic, biopharma, applied market, and (non-IVD) clinical customers.
+This market is consolidated, with top vendors including Agilent, Becton Dickinson, Danaher, Illumina, Merck-EMD Millipore, and Thermo Fisher representing the majority of sales; however,mid-size players (e.g., NanoString Technologies) and smaller emerging players(e.g., Vizgen, Quantum SI) are included in this report as well, as these companies grow rapidly.